snowboardit/snowboardit/README.md

 _Web3/Blockchain Github: [@CosmWatch](https://github.com/CosmWatch)._

 ## 🎖 Annual Developer Goals
-I thoroughly enjoy learning and understand its importance in succeeding as a software developer.
+I thoroughly enjoy learning and understand its importance in succeeding as a developer.
 Since 2022, I've been reflecting on past achievements and planning what to learn in the new year.
 Here are my [2024 developer goals](https://github.com/snowboardit/goals/blob/master/2024/2024.md).

 > Curious about [previous years](https://github.com/snowboardit/goals/blob/master/README.md)?.